 Every evening after dinner, save the peel from your oranges, tangerines, or other fruit.
 And put it near him.
 Remember, he can’t get very far.
 You don’t want to see him dragging himself around the house like a paraplegic zombie scavenging for food.
 Because, remember, he doesn’t have any hind legs.
 Usually.

 Other foods he may like: turrón, stale bread, cookies.
 But just stick to fruit, kids, because you gotta eat your fruit to grow healthy and strong. *wink*

 Just don’t give him vodka.

-Before you go to bed, make sure you put a warm blanket on him, preferably wool.
+Before you go to bed, make sure you place a warm blanket on him, preferably wool.
 You wouldn’t want him to freeze to death.
-Who wants to wake up the next morning to find your caga tió all stiff and belly up?
+Who wants to wake up the next morning to find their tió all stiff and belly up?

 Cover up the trunk of his body with his face sticking out so he can eat.
 Now he’s nice and cozy and ready to feast.

 Awesome, right?
-That means you’re eating your fruits and giving him the nourishment he needs to poo presents!
+That means you’re eating your own fruits, and in turn, and giving your tió the nourishment he needs to poo presents!

 Time to drop a load or seven!

-Gather ’round the the caga tió and grab a stick.
+Gather ’round the tió de nadal and grab a stick.
 Because it’s time to literally beat the crap out of it.